example42/example42.github.io/_posts/2018-04-30-puppet_tutorial_part_4.md

 - Developer support (editorconfig, Vscode, RuboCop, Codacy)
 - Multiple Vagrant environments where to test your code

-Your main starting point is `manifests/site.pp` here are defined the top scope variables used in Hiera, some resources defaults are set and server side noop mode is managed.
-Then only the psick class from [example42 PSICK puppet module](https://github.com/example42/puppet-psick.git) is included:
+Your main starting point is `manifests/site.pp` here you want to define the top scope variables used in Hiera, set defaults for some resources defaults and manage the server side noop mode.
+Then the psick class from [example42 PSICK puppet module](https://github.com/example42/puppet-psick.git) is included:

     include '::psick'